la2050/archive/_projects/2015/the-moving-museum-los-angeles.md

    We will work with local designers on aspects of our marketing campaign including publication and brand development.
 We will engage with local writers to develop the publication text and anthologies for the online journal.
 We will work with craftsmen and practitioners across different industries to help with the exhibition production, with local film makers and photographers on the documentation of the project.

    We will partner with local arts organizations and non-profit spaces to facilitate and host the residencies and public program.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Though the overall budget we are aiming to raise for the project in its entirety is $450,000, this $100,000 backed by the LA2050 Grant Challenge would play an integral part in realizing this project happen.

-   We have a founding partner, The Vinyl Factory, who share our vision for creating unique experiences around the world and contribute to percentage of our operating budget.
-We are continuing collaborations with the foundations, cultural partners, government organizations, embassies and individual patrons whom we have worked with in the past that will support their local artists.
-We have tentative confirmation of all of their support upon submission of artists proposals.
-We are also growing a network of partners and supporters within Los Angeles to support at various levels as well as providing in-kind support, which will reduce the overall budget.
-The Moving Museum is also allocating a percentage of its funding that was raised through its previous exhibition to support the early stages of The Moving Museum LA.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- The $100,000 budget will go towards the residency program, artist production costs, professional development opportunities and documentation costs.
-We have allocated the actual costs below and how much of that we would contribute from the total $100,000.

-   CURATORIAL FELLOWSHIP (6 Months)
-   Artists Liaisons Fellows x 3 10,500
-   Residency Fellow  3,500
-   Public Program Fellows 3,500
-   Editorial Fellows  3,500
-   Design Fellow 3,500
-   International Engagement Fellows  3,500
-   Total Amount: 28,000
-   Total contributed from LA2050: 20,000

-   ARTIST PRODUCTION
-   40 artists x $2000 Production stipend each
-   Total Amount: 80,000
-   Total contributed from LA2050: 50,000

-   PUBLIC PROGRAM
-   Public Program Weekly Dinners / Events / Performances: 10,000
-   Educational Outreach and engagement projects: 5,000 Project Management of Events: 2,000
-   Venue Hire for events 3,000
-   Documentation of Events  (Films & Photographs) 5,000 Total Required: 25,000
-   Total contributed from LA2050: 15,000

-   RESIDENCY COSTS
-   Headquarter in LA for Residency May-Aug: 8,000 Flights for 25 international Artists:  25,000
-   Total Required: 33,000
-   Total Contributed from LA 2050: 10,000

-   PUBLICATION
-   Design - Local Designers 3,000
-   Writing / Editors - Local Writers 8,000
-   Printing - Local Printers 15,000
-   Total Amount: 26,000
-   Total Contributed from LA 2050: 5,000

-   The overall budget is $450,000 which includes all the exhibition production, logistics, visas, administration, PR and Marketing etc. We will fundraise the other amounts however the above is how we would allocate the funds received from LA2050.
 How do you plan to scale the success of your proposal?: >- The Moving Museum aims to make long-term impressions through temporary interventions, with an experimental format that responds in a unique way to